scds/intro-latex/lessons/lesson2.md

 ### Bulleted Lists

 - To create a bulleted list, we must create an `itemize` environment.
 This means we must start with `\begin{itemize}` and end with `\end{itemize}`.
-- Inside our environment, each item of our list will start with `\item` followed by the item itself.
+- Inside our environment, each item in our list will start with `\item` followed by the item itself.
 Take a look at the example below.

 <details markdown="1">
 <summary>Bulleted List Example</summary>